nballener/nballener.github.io/_drafts/diary/2017-06-05-programmers-log.md

 # Ruby: Prawn

 I continued learning during my lunch break, where I got a little more familiar with Prawn Table.
-Because I'm currently create puzzles for my website, [puzzlesbynilo.com][2], and also selling hard copies on [Amazon][3] (My Affiliate Link), making tables in a PDF is very important.
+Because I'm currently creating puzzles for my website, [puzzlesbynilo.com][2], and also selling hard copies on [Amazon][3] (My Affiliate Link), making tables in a PDF is very important.
 Pretty much most puzzles are set out in a grid of some sort.